amgadfikry/codutopia/README.md

 This project is licensed under the [MIT License](./LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of the license.

-Thank you for your interest in My E-Learning Platform!
+Thank you for your interest in My Codutopia Platform!